 The Board strives to lead by example in its dealings with all its stakeholders.
 The Board believes that the Group has a culture of responsible, ethical and inclusive behaviour.
 The Board will regularly monitor the Group’s cultural environment and seeks to address any concerns that may arise.
 The Board will consider the Group’s cultural environment when seeking to recruit staff and board directors.

 In accordance with its business model, and the Group’s key risks identified by the Board, particular areas of focus for the Board include:

 - Health and safety of its employees and customers;

 - Dealing in an honest, open and transparent manner with all its stakeholders and suppliers;

 - Ensuring all employees uphold the high standard of corporate culture and values

-The Board recognises the importance of a strong and coherent corporate culture The Board believes that Enlarged Group’s culture is instilled by the high quality of training provided across all sites and accessible to all employees, with continuous development and training also in place.
+The Board recognises the importance of a strong and coherent corporate culture The Board believes that Group’s culture is instilled by the high quality of training provided across all sites and accessible to all employees, with continuous development and training also in place.

 The Board are also informed of any material enquiries of employees through site managers and when necessary are available to employees on a direct enquiry basis.